 At day 1, clients ask: “What do you recommend?”

 That progression is the goal.
 From seeking answers to seeking better questions.
 From external dependency to internal capability.
-From consulting relationship to partnership.
+From a consulting relationship to a genuine partnership.

 Why we embed rather than advise

 Traditional consulting delivers recommendations and leaves.
-The implementation gap between “good advice” and “changed behaviour” is where most value dies.
+The implementation gap between good advice and changed behaviour is where most value dies - not in the strategy session, in the months after it.

 We embed because implementation is where transformation actually happens.